Bioko: History

 In 1923–1930, the League of Nations investigated the transportation of contract migrant labour between Liberia and the Spanish colony of Fernando Po.
 Although the League concentrated its attention on arrangements in Liberia, a closer examination revealed that labour abuse arose from conditions on Fernando Po.
 In the last quarter of the 19th century, Krio planters on the island had shifted from palm oil trading to cocoa cultivation.
-Their dependence on migrant labour and increasing competition with Europeans resulted in an economic crisis in the first years of the twentieth century.
-Planters detained labour but failed to pay their contracts, resulting in a situation of de facto slavery.
-Liberia prohibited labour traders from contracting with their citizens.
+Their dependence on migrant labour and increasing competition with Europeans led to an economic crisis in the early years of the twentieth century.
+Planters retained labour but failed to pay their contracts, resulting in a situation of de facto slavery.
+Liberia prohibited labour traders from contracting with its citizens.

-In 1942 Fernando Pó was the scene of a secretive small scale British raid code named Operation Postmaster which was an action that sought to disrupt German U-boat resupply activities being conducted on the island.
+In 1942, Fernando Pó was the scene of a small-scale, secret British raid code-named Operation Postmaster, which sought to disrupt German U-boat resupply activities on the island.

 During the Nigerian Civil War in the 20th century, relief agencies used the island as one of the bases for Biafran airlift flights into the secessionist Republic of Biafra.

 In 2025, the island was designated as a biosphere reserve by UNESCO.